borntofrappe/borntofrappe/src/blog/algorithms-at-freecodecamp/implement-insertion-sort.md

 }
 ```

-It would be equally possible to use `push` method since the number is added as the last element.
+It would be equally possible to use the `push` method since the number is added as the last element.

 ```js
 sorted.push(array[i]);